leleonz/SimpleShoppingCart/README.md

 **Decision:**
 - To make this context simple, it is decided to have shopping cart to be responsibile for the price calculation.
 - In the future, if there are different formula of calculation, the calculation method can be extracted to Calculator interface.
 If such decision is being made, it might be a good idea to consider using Factory to create shopping cart with selected calculator class.

+  ## Things to be improved
+  ### Discount/ Coupon Setup
+  1. Introduced interface _IDiscountableCoupon_ with calculate discounted amount can be renamed as _IDiscountableItem_
+  2. Ideally _Coupon_ should be an abstract class implementing _IDiscountableCoupon_.
+In the future there can be different kinds of coupon (e.g. BuyXFreeYCoupon, BuySetsGetXPercentDiscountCoupon, etc.) inherit this abstract class and override with different formula
+  3. Add the omitted self validation check in all coupon classes.